Scientific Critical Thinking Network: Scientific Uncertainty & Probabilistic Reasoning

 10 February @ 7:30 am - 8:30 am AEDT

-Join our online Critical Thinking Pilot Program developed in collaboration with the University of California Berkeley (UC Berkeley), Nobel Prize Outreach and Global Access Partners.
+Join our online scientific critical thinking network developed in collaboration with the University of California Berkeley (UC Berkeley), Nobel Prize Outreach and Global Access Partners.

 STANSW has partnered with UC Berkeley, Nobel Prize Outreach and Global Access Partners to provide NSW teachers training on practical activities that encourage critical scientific thinking amongst students.